aayusht1711/aayusht1711/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-Hi, I'm Aayush Tripathi — A student passionate about sports and technology.<br>
+Hi, I'm Aayush Tripathi — a B.Tech student passionate about sports and technology.<br>
 I build real-world projects using Python and Machine Learning, focusing on practical solutions and data-driven insights.
 </p>